phidatahq/phidata/README.md

 0.020019s / 0.000003s ~ 6673
 ```

 **Agno Agent instantiation is roughly 6000x times faster than Langgraph Agent instantiation**.
-Sure, the runtime is dominated by inference, but these numbers add up at scale.
+Sure, the runtime is dominated by inference, but these numbers will add up.

 ### Memory usage

-The memory footprint of an Agent is a key factor in scaling your application.
 In the benchmarks above, ~30Mib of memory usage is from the memory profiler, Agno Agents use 66.6 - 30 ~ 36.6Mib of memory.
 Whereas Langgraph Agents use 125.3 - 30 ~ 95.3Mib of memory.
 Langgraph Agents use 2.6x more memory than Agno Agents.
 When you're running 1000s of Agents in production, these numbers will add up.

 We understand that these aren't the most accurate benchmarks, but we'll publish accuracy, reliability and performance benchmarks running on github actions in the coming weeks.

 ## Documentation, Community & More examples

-- Our documentation is available at <a href="https://docs.agno.com" target="_blank" rel="noopener noreferrer">docs.agno.com</a>
+- Docs: <a href="https://docs.agno.com" target="_blank" rel="noopener noreferrer">docs.agno.com</a>
-- More examples are available in the [cookbook](https://github.com/agno-agi/agno/tree/main/cookbook)
-- If you have any questions, post them on the [community forum](https://community.agno.com/)
+- Examples: <a href="https://github.com/agno-agi/agno/tree/main/cookbook" target="_blank" rel="noopener noreferrer">Cookbook</a>
+- Community forum: <a href="https://community.agno.com/" target="_blank" rel="noopener noreferrer">community.agno.com</a>
-- Or chat with us on <a href="https://discord.gg/4MtYHHrgA8" target="_blank" rel="noopener noreferrer">discord</a>
+- Chat: <a href="https://discord.gg/4MtYHHrgA8" target="_blank" rel="noopener noreferrer">discord</a>

 ## Contributions

-We welcome contributions, please read the [contributing guide](https://github.com/agno-agi/agno/blob/main/CONTRIBUTING.md) for more information.
+We welcome contributions, read our [contributing guide](https://github.com/agno-agi/agno/blob/main/CONTRIBUTING.md) to get started.

 ## Telemetry